openpublishoperation/mim-docs-psprocessing/mim-cmdlets/MIMPAM/vlatest/New-PAMTrust.md

 ```

 ## DESCRIPTION
-The **New-PAMTrust** cmdlet establishes a trust relationship from a domain in an existing forest to the PAM domain.
+The **New-PAMTrust** cmdlet establishes a trust relationship from a domain in an existing forest to the Privileged Access Management (PAM) domain.

 ## EXAMPLES